Infro/infro/index.md

 ## Our Focus

-We focus on helping people that are community oriented.
+We focus on helping people that care about the long term effects of their actions balanced against indecission or overanalyzing.

 ## Services we provide